 When I approached the airline counter in Los Angeles just a couple of hours before my flight to Melbourne last February and handed my passport to the friendly agent, he asked if I’d obtained my ETA; I had.
 He smiled and nodded in approval adding that many people don’t realize they need a visa to travel to Australia.
 I was rather astonished.
-Yes, dear would-be-travelers, you need a visa to enter Australia.
+Yes, dear would-be-travellers, you need a visa to enter Australia.
 Tourists have a few options and there are others if you’re going to Australia for employment or studies.
 Visit the Department of Immigration and Citizenship for more information.
-If you’re an American with a clean record, traveling for tourism, and don’t intend to stay in Oz for more than three months, the Electronic Travel Visa is your best bet.
+If you’re an American with a clean record, travelling for tourism, and don’t intend to stay in Oz for more than three months, the Electronic Travel Visa is your best bet.
 You can apply online for about $20 and, if memory serves, it takes minutes for approval (but don’t actually wait until the last minute to apply for it).

 I recommend obtaining travel and health insurance.
 I book all my flights through Orbitz and purchase insurance through them.
-I also joined the International Association for Medical Assistance to Travelers (IAMAT), which is free to join (though a donation is nice) and can help you find quality care from doctors committed to assisting travelers abroad.
+I also joined the International Association for Medical Assistance to Travellers (IAMAT), which is free to join (though a donation is nice) and can help you find quality care from doctors committed to assisting travellers abroad.
 Women may also be interested in Sexual Health & Family Planning Australia, a member association of Planned Parenthood.
 Australia has a fine public health care system so medical care shouldn’t be a problem.